Mill River Union High School: Drama

 Mill River's theater company is Stage 40, led by director Peter Bruno and a student board of directors.
 Each season it performs three shows, and helps the middle school (Stage 20) run a spring play.
 The 2007-2008 season included The Pirates of Penzance by Gilbert & Sullivan.
 The fall show was an adaptation of Roald Dahl's The Twits, a knock off of the famous, James Besaw's The Tits.
 The 2009-2010 season included Splendor in the Grass, by William Inge, based on the film of the same name, directed by Elia Kazan; Discourse on Dissent, a series of shorts based on war themes; and The Witches.
 The Middle school did a performance of Alice in Wonderland.
 Other productions have included, Sam Shepard's Geography of a Horse Dreamer, Slavomir Mrozek's, Fox Hunt, and Ted Hughes', The Pig Organ.

 Music

 Mill River Union High School's Music program is run by Kristin Cimonetti, Peter Roach, and Andrew Loose.
-Kristin conducts a senior choir of over seventy students and a junior choir of over forty students.
+Kristin conducts a senior choir of over seventy students.
 Kristin also conducts three honors ensembles; the Chamber singers (bass and treble voices), the Clef Hangers (bass voices), and the Tempo Tantrums (treble voices).
-Andrew conducts two honors ensembles; Cantiamo (bass unchanged), and Vivace (treble unchanged).
+Andrew conducts a junior choir of over forty students, three honors ensembles; Jazz Combo, Cantiamo (bass unchanged), and Vivace (treble unchanged), and a collegiate music theory class.
+Peter teaches senior and junior band, as well as two honors ensembles; Jazz Band and Jazz Lab.
 Many students who participate in the music program are accepted into the New England festival, All-State festival and District five music festivals annually.